HWHardsoft/Industrial-Controller/circuitpython/README.md

 ## Modbus RTU

 ## Ethernet WebClient

-Copy the following additional Python modules in the lib folder of your feather module:
+Copy the following additional Python modules and folders in the lib folder of your feather module:

 * adafruit_wiznet5k
 * adafruit_bus_device